devcode1981/File-Provider-Storage/README.md

   build time with Omnibus)
 - Gems (libraries) for development and functional testing get installed and loaded
-- No unified configuration management for GitLab, gitlab-shell and GitLab CI (handled by Omnibus)
+- No unified configuration management for GitLab and gitlab-shell (handled by Omnibus)
 - No privilege separation between Ruby, Postgres and Redis
 - No easy upgrades